Chandigarh: Reorganisation and afterwards

+By 1971, 11–15% of Chandigarh’s population was living in illegal settlements.
+Transit colonies for slum-dwellers were set up on the margins of the city, becoming permanent with time.
+In the 1970s, city officials discovered a sculpture park built by public works employee and artist Nek Chand who had been secretly building it since 1957 using various materials—rocks found in the hills and waterbodies around the city, discarded materials from pre-existing villages, and waste generated by the city’s construction—on a piece of forest land adjacent to the capitol complex.
+The park was named 'Rock Garden' and inaugurated in 1976, receiving national and international attention in the 1980s.
+In the late 1980s and 1990s, attempts by the city authorities to demolish the garden were thwarted by public protests.

+Funding for the Open Hand monument, whose construction had been delayed due to financial constraints, was sanctioned in 1972.
+It was completed in 1985 and the motif was adopted and vigorously promoted as the official symbol of the city in the 1980s, with smaller monuments containing the icon built at other places such that the sign became ubiquitous in the city.

+The city is surrounded by several satellite towns that depend on it for services and facilities.
+Punjab built the town of Mohali in an area originally set aside for greenbelt southwest of Chandigarh, and Haryana developed Panchkula to the city’s southeast (in addition to the already built Chandimandir cantonment to its east), both with the aim of reinforcing their claims on the city.
+The villages in the union territory saw rapid urbanisation.
+In the late 1970s and 1980s, efforts were made towards more integrated regional urban planning in the wider Chandigarh Capital Region.

 Geography

 Location

 Chandigarh is located by the foothills of the Shivalik Range of the Himalayas in northwest India.
 It covers an area of approximately 114 km2.
 It borders the states of Punjab and Haryana.
 The exact geographic coordinates of Chandigarh are 30.74°N 76.79°E. It has an average elevation of 321 metres (1053 ft).

 The city, lying in the northern plains, includes a vast area of flat, fertile land.
 Its northeast covers sections of Bhabar, while the remainder of its terrain is part of the Terai.
 Its surrounding cities are Mohali, New Chandigarh, Patiala, Zirakpur and Rupnagar in Punjab, and Panchkula and Ambala in Haryana.

 Chandigarh is situated 44 km (28 miles) north of Ambala, 229 km (143 miles) southeast of Amritsar, and 250 km (156 miles) north of Delhi.